linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 9-Bailouts and Bank Failures/Review of the Federal Reserve’s Supervision and Regulation of Silicon Valley Bank.md

 Federal Reserve oversight of supervised firms involves the Federal Reserve Board and the 12 Reserve Banks.
 The Board establishes the regulations to which banks are subject and designs the programs used to supervise firms.
 In general, the Reserve Banks are responsible for the assessment of firms, such as SVBFG, in each District as part of delegated authority from the Board.
 In this arrangement, the Board staff provide input and support in supervision and also provide oversight of the Reserve Banks.
 In the case of SVBFG, the Federal Reserve Bank of San Francisco (FRBSF) was the responsible Reserve Bank.
 By policy design, supervisory and regulatory standards generally increase with a firm's size and complexity.[7]

 The Federal Reserve organizes its supervisory approach based on asset size, with the exception of the global systemically important banks (G-SIBs) that are supervised within the Large Institution Supervision Coordinating Committee (LISCC) portfolio.
 Banks with assets of \$100 billion or more that are not G-SIBs are supervised within the Large and Foreign Banking Organization, or LFBO, portfolio.
-Banks with assets in the\$ 10 billion to \$100 billion range are supervised within the Regional Banking Organization, or RBO, portfolio.
+Banks with assets in the \$10 billion to \$100 billion range are supervised within the Regional Banking Organization, or RBO, portfolio.
 Banks with assets of less than \$10 billion are supervised within the Community Banking Organization, or CBO, portfolio.
 While SVBFG was in the RBO portfolio, examination staffing generally came from pools of RBO and CBO examiners, who may have had less experience with the governance and risk-management practices required for a more sizable and complex institution like SVBFG.

 Federal Reserve oversight of SVBFG proved inadequate for the well-documented and significant vulnerabilities and managerial weaknesses at SVBFG.
 The record shows that supervisors identified some of the material issues, but also underappreciated important ones, particularly during the period of SVBFG's rapid growth while in the RBO portfolio.
 SVB's foundational problems were widespread and well-known, yet core issues were not resolved, and stronger oversight was not put in place.
 As is often the case with complex problems, this outcome reflects a combination of many interconnected factors and not a single point of failure.